rajerai/learning-library/oci-library/oci-hol/identity-access-management/fn-lab/identity-access-management.md

 - Oracle Cloud Infrastructure account credentials (User, Password, and Tenant)
 - To sign in to the Console, you need the following:
   - Tenant, User name and Password
-  - Oracle Cloud Infrastructure supports the latest versions of Google Chrome, Firefox and Internet Explorer 11

 ## **STEP 1**: Creating Compartments

 A compartment is a collection of cloud assets, like compute instances, load balancers, databases, etc. By default, a root compartment was created for you when you created your tenancy (ie when you registered for the trial account).
 It is possible to create everything in the root compartment, but Oracle recommends that you create sub-compartments to help manage your resources more efficiently.